afiaka87/clip-guided-diffusion/README.md

 - **Using a CPU will take a very long time** compared to using a GPU.

-`cgd --device cpu --prompt "Some text to be generated"`
+`uv run cgd --device cpu --prompt "Some text to be generated"`

 ### CUDA GPU

-`cgd --prompt "Theres no need to specify a device, it will be chosen automatically"`
+`uv run cgd --prompt "Theres no need to specify a device, it will be chosen automatically"`

 ### Iterations/Steps (Timestep Respacing)